George William Van Cleve

 Visiting Professor in Law and History

 George William Van Cleve has taught at Loyola University Law School, Catholic University of America Law School, and American University Law School.
-He will teach Bankruptcy Law and a 1L elective, Introduction to Public Law and the Administrative State (a/k/a "Legislation and Regulation"), during 2012-2013.
-He has also taught at the University of Virginia, where his courses included History of Early American Law; the Age of Jefferson; The Law and Politics of Early American Slavery; and a graduate seminar on antebellum history.
+He will teach Bankruptcy Law and Administrative Law during Fall 2013 and be in residence during Spring 2014.
+Beginning in January, 2014, he will also be Visiting Professor (Hon.), School of History, University of Kent, Canterbury, United Kingdom, and Senior Research Fellow (Hon.), Leverhulme Trust project on seventeenth century British multinational companies, London, United Kingdom.
+Previously, he taught at the University of Virginia, where his courses included History of Early American Law; the Age of Jefferson; and The Law and Politics of Early American Slavery.

 Dr. Van Cleve's book A Slaveholders' Union: Slavery, Politics and the Constitution in the Early American Republic, was published by the University of Chicago Press in 2010.
-He is working on a history of the 1783-1787 "critical period" that led to the Constitution.
-His publications also include more than a dozen law journal and encyclopedia articles and book chapters on various topics, including constitutional, criminal, insurance, and environmental law, and legal history.
+He is working on a book about the collapse of the Confederation, 1783-86.
+His publications also include more than a dozen law journal and encyclopedia articles and book chapters on various topics, including constitutional, criminal, bankruptcy, insurance, and environmental law, and legal history.

 Dr. Van Cleve has more than thirty years of legal practice experience.
-In private practice, he has represented clients in large-scale intellectual property licensing, contract, insurance, employment discrimination and civil rights class action, environmental and antitrust litigation.
-He has negotiated and drafted numerous major environmental insurance agreements and permits.
-He has argued seven federal appeals, including an en banc appeal, and supervised or assisted in briefing numerous other appeals.
-He has served as an arbitrator or mediator in more than a dozen federal and state disputes.
+In private practice, he represented clients in large-scale intellectual property licensing, contract, insurance, employment discrimination and civil rights class action, environmental and antitrust litigation.
+He advised a specialty risk underwriters group for a global insurer on several dozen matters.
+He argued seven federal appeals, including an en banc appeal, and supervised or assisted in briefing numerous other appeals.
+He has served as an arbitrator or mediator in more than a dozen disputes.

 Seattle University School of Law